AgenticTony/voicehive_hotels/voicehive-hotels/WARP.md

 - Azure OpenAI GPT-4 function calling for PMS operations
 - Complete TTS router service with ElevenLabs integration
 - All services updated to production standards
+- Comprehensive Prometheus metrics with test coverage
+- Fixed all circular imports and duplicate methods

 ---